santhoshkumarcbe/taskmanagement/README.md

     - The system sends a response indicating a successful task creation.

 2. **Assigning and Monitoring task**:
-    - A manager can assign task by sending a `POST` request to the `/assignment/publish` endpoint, specifying the contributor userId to assign task to contributor.
+    - A manager can assign task by sending a `POST` request to the `/assignment/publish` endpoint, specifying the contributor `userId` to assign task to contributor.

-    - The system fetch user by userId given in `Assignment` entity, if the provided userId exists and checks wheather the userRole is contributor.
+    - The system fetch user by userId given in `Assignment` entity, if the provided `userId` exists and checks wheather the `userRole` is `contributor`.

-    - If the userRole is contributor, task is assigned to the contributor and assignment stored in the database.
+    - If the `userRole` is `contributor`, task is assigned to the contributor and `assignment` stored in the database.

     - A contributor can update their task status by sending a `PUT` request to the `/assignment/update-status` as `RequestParam` with value for keys `assignmentId` and `status`.